EBIOS RM Explained: its history, methodology, strengths and limits

 Historic development of EBIOS

-According to ANSSI, EBIOS is a risk management method that has proven itself over more than 20 years.
+According to ANSSI, EBIOS has established itself as a reliable risk management method over the past 20 years.
 The Agency updates the methodology on a regular basis, so much so that it now complies with three ISO standards: ISO 27000, ISO 27005, and ISO 31000.
-ANSSI tells us that EBIOS Risk Manager has several advantages:
+EBIOS Risk Manager has several advantages:

-ANSSI further specifies that the EBIOS method was revised in 2010, in collaboration with the EBIOS Club, which brings together approximately 60 member companies – including consulting and training companies and four software publishers – as well as around 200 individual members.
-This new formula adapted its principles to changes in regulation and to the varied feedback submitted over the years.
+In 2010, the EBIOS method was revised in collaboration with the EBIOS Club.
+EBIOS Club an independent non-profit association that brings together approximately 60 member companies, including consulting and training companies and four software publishers, with more than 200 individual members.
+This revision considered the changes in regulation and to the feedback from users over the years.
 It offered:

-Then, in 2018, the latest version was released: EBIOS “RM” (Risk Manager).
-This method has the unique characteristic of addressing the issue of the entry points cybercriminals use to penetrate a system.
-It focuses on cyber threats of intentional origin.
+In 2018, EBIOS Risk Manager was released.
+EBIOS RM 1.0 addressed the issue of the entry points cybercriminals use to penetrate a system.
+It focused on cyber threats of intentional origin.
 While cyber incidents of accidental origin (human error, natural disaster, or structural failure) constitute a constantly growing category of cyber incidents according to the annual Verizon DBIR report, unintentional risks are, surprisingly, outside the scope of the EBIOS risk analysis.
 Indeed, it is considered that this type of risk can be dealt with through compliance and security baseline good practices.

 EBIOS is designed as a toolbox that provides a framework for cyber risk management on several levels:

-This method is mainly used by French public establishments and ministries.
-In the private sector, due to its complexity and low outreach, only a few large companies use it, and this is often to complement more established and widespread international standards such as NIST CSF, ISO27005, and now the FAIR standard.
-For the same reasons, the NIST CSF, ISO 31000, and ISO 27005 standards are also preferred worldwide.
+This method is mainly used by French public companies and ministries.
+In the private sector, due to its complexity and low outreach, only a few large companies use it, and this is often to complement more established and widespread international frameworks and standards such as NIST CSF or ISO 27005, and increasingly the FAIR standard.
+For the same reasons, the NIST CSF, ISO 31000, and ISO 27005 are also preferred worldwide.

 Transform how you model, measure, and manage cyber risk